ALERT CONTENT PLACEHOLDER

 • Identification of anesthetic crisis and assist in management

-• Initiating Basic and Advanced Cardiac Life Support protocols, MH protocols as indicated, within the scope of the AA's scope of practice, medical directives and delegated controlled acts, while awaiting arrival of the responsible anesthesiologist
+• Initiating Basic and Advanced Cardiac Life Support protocols, MH protocols as indicated, within the scope of the AA's scope of practice, medical directives and delegated controlled acts, while awaiting the arrival of the responsible anesthesiologist

 • Administration of emergency drugs as indicated and directed by the responsible anesthesiologist